Chris-Sanford/Lyricle/README.md

 # Run Lyricle Locally

 Lyricle is fully HTML and JavaScript, and therefore doesn't require any special software and doesn't need to be compiled.
-Install the web server of your choice (Live Server extension for VSCode perhaps?) and play!
+Install the web server of your choice (Live Server extension for VSCode perhaps?), launch in a web browser, and play!

 # Host Lyricle